-Venice has been a top Italian destination for well, forever.
-Recently, the city has made headlines for its efforts to crack down on rampant tourism that has overrun the iconic city for decades.
+Is this your first time in Venice?
+The Floating City has been a top Italian destination for well, forever.
+Recently, the Venice has made headlines for its efforts to crack down on rampant tourism that has overrun the iconic city for decades.
 However, that doesn’t mean you can’t enjoy a responsible trip to Venice these days.

 It may be somewhat ironic that my husband and I traveled to Venice shortly before his retirement, rather than waiting until after, but I’m not one to let low airfares pass me by.
 The first stop on our northern Italy adventure?
 Venice.